viperproject/axiom-profiler/README.md

 ## Obtaining logs from Z3

-NOTE: The Axiom Profiler requires at least version 4.8.5 of z3.
-To build the latest version of z3 from source follow the instructions at https://github.com/Z3Prover/z3.
+NOTE: The Axiom Profiler currently requires a forked version of z3 that can be obtained from https://github.com/Nils-Becker/z3.
+To build z3 from source follow the instructions there.

 Run Z3 with two extra command-line options: